jcvalladares/xtreamteam/README.md

 #### RUBRIC: Your rationale for your forecast is documented in your README

 ###### In Sprint 1, we estimated 75 but were unable to get close to our goal.
 In Sprint 2, we estimated 50 and that was closer to our actual velocity.
-For Sprint 3, we will estimate that we will have the approximately the same amount of time as sprint 2, and so are forecasting 50 story points.
+For Sprint 3, we will have the approximately the same amount of time to work as sprint 2, and so are forecasting 50 story points.

 #### RUBRIC: You pulled stories into your sprint backlog.
 You pulled stories from the top of your product backlog.
 The aggregate size of the stories does not exceed your forecast.
 Development Team members participated in this activity (and in your project README, you made a statement or provided evidence that only Development Team members participated in this activity).
 (1 point for each item)